-If Stage 1 takes place in an environment with winds increasing in strength the higher they go – known as vertical wind shear – the thunderstorm updraft might begin to rotate.
+If Stage 1 takes place in an environment with winds increasing in strength as you go higher into the atmosphere – known as vertical wind shear – the thunderstorm updraft might begin to rotate.
 This is because the strong vertical wind shear creates a horizontal spin in the atmosphere.

-The strong updraft into the storm can then tilt this horizontal spinning motion into the vertical, causing the spin to occur about a vertical axis, in the same sense as the rotation of a merry-go-round at your favorite amusement park.
+The strong updraft into the storm can then tilt this horizontal spinning motion vertical, causing the spin to occur about a vertical axis.
+Picture the rotation of a merry-go-round at your favorite amusement park.